 Reviewing sensitive or harmful content, including graphic violence, explicit material, hate speech, and self-harm, can take an emotional toll on human moderators and require coping strategies to manage the psychological impact.

-Practicing self-care strategies and seeking support from colleagues or mental health resources to manage the emotional toll of moderating sensitive or disturbing content.
+Using self-care strategies and seeking support from colleagues or mental health resources can help manage the emotional demands of this work.

-By fulfilling these responsibilities, Content Moderators help maintain the integrity, safety, and trustworthiness of online platforms, contributing to a positive user experience and a healthy online community.
+Content Moderators help maintain the safety and trustworthiness of online platforms, which supports a positive user experience and a healthy digital community.

-Content moderation is a demanding role that requires a combination of skills, qualities, and attributes to effectively manage the challenges of moderating user-generated content.
+Content moderation is a demanding role that requires a combination of skills, qualities, and attributes to manage the challenges of moderating user-generated content.
+These skills required for content moderator positions are often highlighted during content moderator interview questions and should be featured prominently on a content moderator skills resume.

-Here are some essential skills and qualities for Content Moderators:
+Here are 12 essential skills and qualities for Content Moderators:

 At Zevo, we believe this is the most important quality that Content Moderators need to be able to deal with from the daily onslaught of egregious content.
-Dealing with sensitive or disturbing content can take an emotional toll on moderators, so empathy and emotional resilience are crucial for maintaining mental wellbeing and providing support to users in distress.
-Resilience can be taught, improved, and maintained over time with support and training, especially through emotional regulation, peer support and developing problem solving skills.
+Dealing with sensitive or disturbing content can take an emotional toll on moderators, so empathy and emotional resilience are important for maintaining mental wellbeing and providing support to users in distress.

 2. Identifying Subtle Violations